Secrets of the Georgian mountain valleys

 Many religious rituals exclude participation of women: that harsh are patriarchal traditions in those places.
 For example brewing beer for festive Atnigenoba days is a purely male event.
 Atnigenoba starts in 100 days after Easter and lasts for a couple of weeks.
 Although holiday date is related to Easter, the celebrations include pagan elements like sacrificing a ram, strength horseback riding, and in endless feasts.
 This incredible mix of traditions is noticeable in Tushetian handcraft too: both solar symbols and crosses are used in clothes and jewelry design.

 A world-recognized part of Tushetian culture is rare cheeses.
 One of them is dambal khacho, a very spicy cheese.
 UNESCO included technology of making dambal khacho to the Intangible Cultural Heritage List of Humanity.
 Tushetians roll cottage cheese into balls, wrap them in cloth, and hang in chimney to smoke during a week.
-The cheese is the dried in the sun for another week, and then stored for ripening in a cool, dry place.
+Then the cheese is dried in the sun for another week, and stored for ripening in a cool, dry place.
 Dambal khacho is very nutritious.
 One small piece is quite a good lunch for shepherds in the mountains.

 Another kind of cheese typical to this region of Georgia is guda.
 It is prepared in a special bag of sheepskin, which is actually called “guda”.
 This cheese is very salty and fragrant.